Camp Next Step

 Next Step 2018 received support from the following:

-The ARC of Montgomery County, FACES (Finding A Cure of Epilepsy and Seizures) of NYU Langone Medical Center, a grant from the Ambassador of Qatar and private donors
+The ARC of Montgomery County, FACES (Finding A Cure of Epilepsy and Seizures) of NYU Langone Medical Center, and private donors